Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Broken air gauges

-Air Leaks Causing Air Compressor to Not Shut Off
+Air Leaks Causing Air Compressor Not Shutting Off

 Air compressors have a cut-out pressure setting as already explained.
 The cut-out level is the pressure that an air compressor is supposed to stop producing additional compressed air.
 It works so that your air compressor knows when the tank is full only when the cut-out pressure has been reached.